 Mother Nature brought the heat in 2014, and while a large crop helped mitigate the warmth a bit, these are no shrinking violets.
-Currently the sedimentary soil vineyards, Whistling Ridge and Bishop Creek, are in a closed phase.
-The 2014 Durant Pinot noir is beautifully aromatic, but has considerable textural evolution ahead of it.
-My recommendation is to hold these for now, checking in on the Durant in 2019-2020 and the Whistling Ridge and Bishop Creek in 2020-2022.
-My current favorite for the Pinot Noirs to open now is the Ribbon Ridge bottling, followed by the Willamette Valley.
+Currently the Whistling Ridge is beginning to open up and drinks with great texture and complex personality, tannins are still distinct and the best is yet to come.
+Durant is aromatically beautiful but linear in the mouth and distinctly structured with a mix of bright acid and fine grain tannins.
+At the moment, this is for the brave or those with fatty meat on the dinner menu.
+Bishop Creek, is evolving but still in a closed phase.
+My recommendation is to hold these for now, checking in on them in another year, with Whistling Ridge as a thought around the holidays.
+My current favorite for the Pinot Noirs to open now is the Ribbon Ridge bottling.